akka/akka/akka-docs/scala/fault-tolerance.rst

 .. includecode:: code/akka/docs/actor/FaultHandlingDocSpec.scala
    :include: create

-The first test shall demonstrate the ``Resume`` action, so we try it out by setting some non-initial state in the actor and have it fail:
+The first test shall demonstrate the ``Resume`` directive, so we try it out by setting some non-initial state in the actor and have it fail:

 .. includecode:: code/akka/docs/actor/FaultHandlingDocSpec.scala
    :include: resume

-As you can see the value 42 survives the fault handling action.
+As you can see the value 42 survives the fault handling directive.
 Now, if we change the failure to a more serious ``NullPointerException``, that will no longer be the case: